 Tips for reheating this crustless quiche

 I like to reheat this quiche by the slice in my air fryer.
 Use the reheat setting and set temperature to 375℉ and warm for about 5 minutes.

 You can also reheat this recipe in the toaster oven/oven.
-375℉ for 5-7 minutes. – but keep an eye your oven and check after 5 minutes.
-You want the eggs to be warm but the top of the quiche can easily burn in the toaster if left too long.
+375℉ for 5-7 minutes. – but keep an eye on your oven and check after 5 minutes.
+You want the eggs to be warm, but the top of the quiche can easily burn in the toaster if left in too long.

-The whole quiche can rewarmed in the oven.
-Place the cold quiche covered in foil in the cold oven turn your oven on to 350°F. Let warm in the oven for about 25 minutes.
+The whole quiche can be rewarmed in the oven.
+Place the cold quiche covered in foil in the cold oven.
+Turn your oven on to 350°F. Let warm in the oven for about 25 minutes.

 You can also microwave this recipe, but I don’t recommend microwaving eggs, as it can change the texture and turn eggs rubbery easily.

-Veggies at breakfast can be easy, delicious, and can be enjoyed sweet or savory.
+Veggies at breakfast can be easy, delicious, and enjoyed either sweet or savory.

 - Crustless Potato Asparagus Quiche